51Degrees/specifications/pipeline-specification/features/properties.md

 does not exist in the result set for some reason, the system MUST throw an error/exception with a message explaining why the Property is not available.

-This may be any of the following reasons:
+This could be any of the following reasons:

 | Reason                                  | Notes           | Message                                                                                                                                                                                                                                                                                                            | Parameters                                                                                             |
 |-----------------------------------------|-----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|